albertz/commandergenius/readme.txt

 SDL_BlitSurface(SDL_GetVideoSurface(), sourceRect, sprite, &targetRect);

 // ----- End of example

+To get HW acceleration in SDL 1.3/2.0 just follow the instructions on libsdl.org

 If you'll add new libs - add them to project/jni/, copy Android.mk from existing lib, and add libname to project/jni/<yourapp>/Android.mk